Azure/azure-sdk-for-go/documentation/new-version-guideline.md

 ## Major version upgrade

-Go use [semantic import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) to ensure a good backward compatibility.
-For Azure Go management SDK, we usually need to pump major version due to service's breaking changes.
-Regarding it could be a complicated upgrade experience, we will try our best to keep the API stable and release new version in compatible ways.
-However, if any unavoidable breaking changes, you could use these command under your module folder to upgrade:
+Go uses [semantic import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) to ensure a good backward compatibility for modules.
+For Azure Go management SDK, we usually upgrade module version according to cooresponding service's API version.
+Regarding it could be a complicated experience for major version upgrade, we will try our best to keep the SDK API stable and release new version in backward compatible way.
+However, if any unavoidable breaking changes and a new major version releases for SDK modules, you could use these commands under your module folder to upgrade:

 ```sh
 go get github.com/icholy/gomajor